What businesses and organisations can do

 - Capital allowances claim scheme.
 You can claim enhanced capital allowances (a type of first year allowances) for buying energy and water-efficient equipment for your business.
 This includes some cars with low CO2 emissions, energy saving equipment, water saving equipment, gas, biogas and hydrogen refuelling equipment and new zero-emission goods vehicles.
 You can claim on your tax return

 Get free carbon saving advice

-Free carbon-saving advice and grant funding is available from Target 2030, a Government initiative offering SMEs across Swindon a free energy survey and grants of up to £60,000.
+Free carbon-saving advice and grant funding is available from Target 2030, a Government initiative offering eligible SMEs across Swindon a free energy survey and grants of up to £60,000.
 This is for energy-saving improvements like solar panels, lighting, heating and cooling systems and new equipment.